Thompson Iyamu: Career

-Iyamu started using the stage name P Tee Money when he began his career as a DJ in the early nineties.
-He toured the UK with female Rap artist Weird MC in the latter half of 1990 and throughout 1991.
-His style developed into progressive house.
+Iyamu adopted the stage name P Tee Money at the beginning of his career as a DJ in the early 1990s.
+During this period, he toured across the United Kingdom alongside female rap artist Weird MC, performing extensively throughout the latter half of 1990 and into 1991.
+Over time, he refined his musical style, gravitating towards progressive house, a genre noted for its rhythmic complexity and melodic layering.
+His evolving sound and dynamic performances earned him recognition within the UK’s electronic music scene.

+Iyamu later expanded into music production, releasing several albums and singles.
+His work incorporates a range of styles, most notably electronic dance music and Afrobeat, often blending elements of both in his productions.
+He has collaborated with a number of international artists and has produced remixes in addition to his own original tracks.

 In 2018, Iyamu collaborated with producers Matthew S and Dirty Freek on a remix album of the song "When I Came Up" with Bon Villan, a Toronto-based indie electronic trio group.
 On 8 September 2019 Iyamu and Morocco-based producer Yeves released a Dance Album; Bass Trouble which he co-wrote and co-produced.

 On 16 May 2020 he released a single; Make some noise during the COVID-19 pandemic period which generated over 50,000 streams in the first week of release.
 On 22 July 2020 he released a new album; You Don't Care.
 One of the songs from the album contained an up-tempo beat that was influenced by music from the 1980s which featured Addie Nicole.